 This truly makes a difference when it comes to turning customers into advocates, and helping your business stand out among its competitors.

-A great brand leveraging customer advocacy is Lululemon.
+A great brand leveraging customer advocacy is Fabletics.
 Their Instagram account is full of customers sharing photos of themselves in their sportswear.
-Their #thesweatlife campaign was a huge success because it showed potential customers how great the products are, both for exercise and casual use, and how much existing customers love and support the brand.
+Their campaigns are always a huge success because they show potential customers how great the products are, both for exercise and casual use, and how much existing customers love and support the brand.